Leo Marks: Later life

 After the war, Marks went on to write plays and films, including The Girl Who Couldn't Quite!
 (1947), Cloudburst (1951), The Best Damn Lie (1957), Guns at Batasi (co-writer) (1964), Sebastian (1968), and Twisted Nerve (1968).

 Marks wrote the script for Michael Powell's film Peeping Tom (1960), the story of a serial killer who films his victims while stabbing them.
 The film provoked critical revulsion at the time, and was described as "evil and pornographic."
 The film was critically rehabilitated when younger directors, including Martin Scorsese, expressed admiration for it and for Marks's script.
 Scorsese subsequently asked Marks to supply the voice of Satan in his 1988 film The Last Temptation of Christ.

 Marks and his wife Elena feature prominently in Hanff's 1973 book The Duchess of Bloomsbury Street, her memoir of her trip to England in 1971 in the wake of the success of 84, Charing Cross Road.

 In 1998, Marks published his account of his work in SOE – Between Silk and Cyanide: A Codemaker's Story 1941–1945.
 The book was written in the early 1980s, but didn't receive UK Government approval for publication until 1998.
 Three of the poems published in the book were scrambled into the song "Dead Agents" by John Cale performed at the Institute of Contemporary Arts, London, in April 1999.

+Personal life and death

 Marks described himself as an agnostic in Between Silk and Cyanide, but frequently referred to his Jewish heritage.

+Marks married Elena Gaussen (born 1938) in 1966.
+She is a portrait artist noted for the silkscreen Dinner, Chelsea Arts Club, and the oil on canvas Russell Square, 1985 She studied at Southern College of Art, Portsmouth; Royal Academy Schools; and Camberwell School of Arts and Crafts.
+From 1973–9 she was head of the art department at Queen's College.
+They were married 1966 to 2000.
+The marriage lasted until shortly before his death at home from cancer in January 2001.